 Q1) How to ship purified gDNA for PCR?

-Ans: We recommend our customers to ship gDNA at 4°C or blue ice to retain the best integrity of the DNA from degradation.
-However, some of the orders were received in room temperature without much problem.
-The customer has to accept the risk of failure with proviso charges when the PCR fails due to sample quality.
+Ans: We recommend our customers to ship gDNA at 4°C or blue ice to retain the best integrity of the DNA and minimize the risk of sample degradation.
+Although some orders were received in room temperature without much problem, but the customers whom bear such risk has to accept the proviso charges when the PCR fails due to sample degradation.

 Q2) I have a plasmid and I want to keep it as bacterial glycerol stock/slant agar culture.
 What service should I order?

 Ans: You may order plasmid preparation services with additional request of having glycerol stock/ slant agar.
-Glycerol stock has to be ship with dry ice and slant agar has to be ship with blue ice.
+Glycerol stock has to be shipped with dry ice and slant agar has to be shipped with blue ice.
 You may want to consider the additional shipping cost with such conditions.

 Q3) If my PCR product is a mixture, which DNA cloning service is suitable?